 GLOBOCAN projects that ovarian cancer incidence will rise almost 40% by 2040 with developing countries bearing the greatest burden.
 Furthermore, 70% of women diagnosed each year live in low- or middle-income countries, where overall data about the burden of the disease is insufficient to guide public-health priorities.

 Working with our partner, the International Gynecologic Cancer Society, the objective of this new initiative is to document for the first time ever, on this scale, the experiences of women with ovarian cancer in up to 30 low- and middle-income countries from pre-diagnosis through post-treatment.
-Initial results are expected in second half of 2023, with full reports and papers in 2024.
+Initial insights are expected in second half of 2023, with full reports and papers in 2024.